larvit/larvitbase/README.md

 // Exposed stuff
 //app.httpServer	- the node http server instance
 //app.options	- the appOptions as used by the app
+//app.timing	- how long each middleware as well as the complete req/res took
 ```

 controllers/foo.js: